Requirement Diagram template

 One of the most frequent errors when building a feedback loop requirement diagram is treating "collect" as the primary requirement while underspecifying the analyze, act, and communicate stages.
 All four phases carry equal weight; skipping detailed requirements for any one of them creates gaps that lead to feedback sitting unread or actions never being reported back to customers.
 Another common mistake is failing to assign ownership to each requirement node—without a named role or team responsible for each stage, the diagram becomes decorative rather than operational.
 Finally, avoid making the diagram too linear; real feedback loops are iterative, and your requirement structure should reflect that insights from the communicate stage often feed back into how collection is refined.

-View Customer Feedback Loop as another diagram type
+Customer Feedback Loop, as another form.

 FAQ

-What is a Customer Feedback Loop Requirement Diagram?
+01What is a Customer Feedback Loop Requirement Diagram?

 It is a structured diagram that defines the functional requirements for each stage of a customer feedback process—collecting input, analyzing it, acting on findings, and communicating outcomes back to customers—so teams have a clear, traceable blueprint to follow.

-Who should use this feedback loop requirement diagram template?
+02Who should use this feedback loop requirement diagram template?

 Product managers, customer experience teams, UX researchers, and quality assurance leads will find this template most useful, particularly when formalizing or auditing a feedback program that spans multiple departments or channels.

-How does a requirement diagram differ from a flowchart for this topic?
+03How does a requirement diagram differ from a flowchart for this topic?

 A flowchart shows the sequence of steps in a process, while a requirement diagram defines what each stage must achieve, who is responsible, and what conditions must be satisfied—making it better suited for accountability and compliance purposes.

-Can this template be adapted for different feedback channels like NPS or support tickets?
+04Can this template be adapted for different feedback channels like NPS or support tickets?

 Yes.
 The four-stage structure is channel-agnostic, so you can customize the collect requirements to reflect NPS surveys, in-app prompts, support tickets, or social listening while keeping the analyze, act, and communicate requirements consistent.